huffmanks/code-share/src/content/snippets/shell/compress-multiple-videos-script.md

 ---
-title: Compress videos
+title: Compress multiple videos script
 description: A script to compress all videos in a directory using ffmpeg.
 tags: ["ffmpeg", "script"]
 updatedAt: 2025-01-19 20:41:00
 fragments:
-  - filename: compress-videos-script
+  - filename: compress-multiple-videos-script
     label: Shell script
     language: sh
     position: 0